 - It has quite a strong smell that took me a bit of getting used to.
 It’s the Patchouli (bless you) oil apparently.

-All in all, a good little bar and one I’ll keep using for the foreseeable future.
+But all in all, a good little bar and one I’ll keep using for the foreseeable future.